yunik1004/BlockTensor/frontend/README.md

 # Frontend server for TensorBlock

-> This is the backend server for TensorBlock application using VueJS
+> This is the frontend server for TensorBlock application using VueJS

 ## Build Setup